The McMahon/Holiday Reading List: 20 History Books Worth Your Time

 Children of Ash and Elm by Neil Price

 “Children of Ash and Elm: A History of the Vikings” by Neil Price offers a comprehensive and detailed exploration of the Viking Age, spanning from their earliest origins to their lasting impact on the modern world.
-Price delves deep into Viking life’s social, cultural, and political aspects, presenting a nuanced view that challenges many popular misconceptions.
+Price delves deeply into the social, cultural, and political aspects of Viking life, presenting a nuanced view that challenges many popular misconceptions.

 The book is not a novel but a historical account, richly detailed and engaging.
 Price presents a narrative that is both scholarly and accessible, weaving together archaeological findings, historical texts, and linguistic studies to create a vivid portrayal of the Viking world.
 The main characters in this context are the Vikings themselves, portrayed not just as raiders and warriors, but as traders, explorers, and settlers.
 The setting encompasses the vast expanse of the Viking influence, from the Nordic countries to the far reaches of the North Atlantic and the coasts of North America.